PICTURE TALK

 Amitabh Bachchan at home and in his ‘Private Den’, as he referred to his personal room, this picture was taken while doing a cover feature on him, titled ‘One Man Industry’.
 This was the first feature on Amitabh done by the India Today magazine.
 This image was taken on Kodachrome film with available light filtering through a small window in that room, with a very fast wide-angle lens and slow shutter.

-It was sometime in the early eighties when I was working for India Today and its sister publication, Bombay City Magazine, and was based in Bombay.
+It was sometime in the early eighties when I was working for India Today and its sister publication, Bombay City Magazine, which was based in Bombay.
 I was asked to do the cover picture of Amitabh for India Today.

-In those days Amitabh was known as the Angry Young Man, and was not meeting or allowing any camera people on the sets or anywhere else to shoot his pics.
+In those days Amitabh was known as the Angry Young Man and was not meeting or allowing any camera people on the sets or anywhere else to shoot his pics.
 When the resident editor of Bombay City Magazine, who was entrusted to do the cover story on him, asked permission to photograph him, Amitabh’s curt reply to him was, “I will have them sent to you.”

 However, the resident editor told me that when he mentioned my name to him, Amitabh immediately agreed, as he fondly recalled the photo-feature of my work in Debonair.
 So, my work in a different publication had given me effortless access to Amitabh for shooting the cover and other pictures for India Today.